Identifier for Advertisers (IDFA) | Meaning

-The Identifier for Advertisers (known as the IDFA) is a random device identifier assigned by Apple to a user’s device.
-Advertisers use this identifier to track data so they can deliver customized advertising.
+The Identifier for Advertisers (IDFA) is a random device identifier assigned by Apple to a user’s device.
+Advertisers use this to track data so they can deliver customized advertising.
 The IDFA is used for tracking and identifying a user (without revealing personal information), allowing advertisers to access aggregated data.

 The aggregated data can then be used to discover information such as which in-app events a user triggers.
-The IDFA can also identify users when they interact with a mobile advertising campaign, provided the channel offers IDFA tracking and that the advertiser tracks users who interact with adverts successfully.
+The IDFA can also identify when users interact with a mobile advertising campaign, provided the channel offers IDFA tracking and the advertiser tracks users who interact with as successfully.
 If this occurs, the IDFA can identify whether specific users click an advert for payment and attribution purposes.

 IDFAs are important because they are an accurate means to track iOS users.
 By assigning a device to a single IDFA, advertisers who are able to track IDFAs within a campaign have greater certainty about the defining qualities of that user and whether they installed due to an advertising campaign.
 IDFAs also offer a welcome level of privacy for users.
 This can have additional effects for advertisers, while the IDFA’s depersonalization of user data ensures that it is on the right side of data protection efforts.

 IDFAs are one of the most precise ways to track a mobile advertising campaign on iOS, but users are increasingly opting out of using it.

 Apple introduced a way for users to show that they didn’t want to be tracked.
 By activating an option called ‘limit ad tracking’ (or LAT), user information would be shown as blank, and as such those users can’t be shown targeted ads.
-As it stands, roughly 20 percent of iOS users cannot be tracked using the IDFA, as 1/5th of users have enabled LAT.
+As it stands, roughly 20% of iOS users cannot be tracked using the IDFA because they have enabled LAT.